josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 * The IETF is increasingly relying on professional services to support its activities, causing expenses to grow.

 Funding issues faced by the IETF include: increasing costs due to more tools, new hotels, etc.; flat funding; meeting fees that do not cover operating expenses so that there is increased pressure on sponsorship and increased ISOC contributions.
-These funding issues are covered in {{I-D.arkko-ietf-finance-thoughts}}.
+These funding issues are covered in
+{{I-D.arkko-ietf-finance-thoughts}}.

-Funding, from ISOC, current: Posted ISOC 2015 budget - total budget $38M, IETF $9.4M (BALLPARK), but IETF sees less than $3M.
+Funding, from ISOC, current: Posted ISOC 2015 budget - total budget
+$38M, IETF $9.4M (BALLPARK), but IETF sees less than $3M.

 Funding, clarity: More clarity is needed on funding.

 Funding, relevance: Looking for sponsors is a good way to measure support in the community.
 If sponsorship starts to dry up, it may be a symptom of larger problems, that the IETF is no longer relevant.
 The IETF needs to ensure its ongoing relevance.
 The IETF needs to understand what it's offering.
 Anecdote: it's valuable to stay in touch with the engineers who understand how the Internet works, but I don't know how to tie that back to three meetings a year.
 I suspect this will never line up perfectly, but that doesn't take away the need for clarity.

 Funding, sources: It's good for the IETF to multiple sources of funding to stand on.
 Diversity allows you to shift gears: IETF endowment; Long-term sponsorship, such as Global Hosts, which is the best way to support the IETF as an organization; meetings can be funded through fees (although registration fees are prohibitive for many) and sponsorships.
 However, explaining the need for diversity of funding is more complicated than it needs to be.
 We need to find a simpler story.

 Funding, sources: Mismatch between our activities and our funding model, which is mainly meeting fees.
 What is the right proportion for meeting-based revenue?
 What are the alternative methods to fund the non-meeting-based activities?
 Sponsorships?
 Do we hire staff or contract to provide assistance?

 Funding, sources: If you compare the level of funding that the IETF receives through Global Hosts ($500K/year) to that of open-source projects, the IETF could be getting a lot more money.

 Funding, sources, sponsorship: Meeting sponsors are also responsible for extra work like printing T-shirts and staging social events, and there is a lot of risk to a meeting sponsor if they get anything wrong.
 It's an area of expertise that few IETF participants have, and they have to get their marketing departments involved.
 If we could focus on just getting the money, and having someone else worry about the logistic problems, it would help.

 Funding, solicitation, marketing communication: Need to be able to clearly state what the IETF is asking for, and what the relevance is for the potential sponsor.
 Who is responsible for these messages?
 How is the outreach done?
 It seems like there are two types of organizations we're looking for--those involved in the Internet ecosystem, and those interested in standards.
 Figuring out how to do outreach to both of those would be helpful.
 We go back to the same people for support over and over again.
 How do we find new companies?
 Outreach is split between the different parties.
 When ISOC is raising funds on behalf of the IETF, it is sub-contractor.
 This needs to be clearly communicated.

 Funding, sponsor perspective: A Global Host considers it unusual to fund the IETF through a third party, and wonders if the IETF is getting the money right away, and if the structure makes sense.
-The structure makes it difficult to contribute to the IETF endowment (AJM: How?
+The structure makes it difficult to contribute to the IETF endowment (AJM:
+How?
 Ask Livingood for particulars).
 Maybe some different level of financial and administrative separation would be helpful.

 Funding, solicitation by participants: An IETF participant may be more inclined to seek, and find it easier to gain, sponsorship for easily communicated and defined activities, like Systers Lunch.
 For activities like these, IETF participants may do a better job than staffers hired to solicit funding.

 Transparency and Communication Issues {#transparency}
 -------------------

-Slide 9.
-Transparency
+Slide 9 of the slide deck {{IASA2-Workshop-Slides}} discussed the following issues involving trasparency and communication issues:

 * IAOC has typically been perceived to operate less transparently than what is the norm for IETF processes and other IETF leadership bodies.